If you are interested in starting a box truck business but don’t know where to begin, you are in the right place.

 The leading load board out there is DAT.

-They have the most loads on their network, with over 900,000 loads posted daily.
+They have the most loads on their network, with hundreds of millions of loads posted annually.
 Because of their size and scope, they also have leading edge tech and info, including unlimited searching, instant alarm match notifications, broker credit scores and days to pay, market rates, mileage routing and much more.

 I have an affiliate relationship with them and secured a deal where if you use my link, you can get a free 30 day trial with full access to their network.
 So, you get to try out the leading load board for a full month for free.
 I would note that this deal is only for new subscribers.

 If you are interested, just click below to take advantage of this no-risk offer.